persalteas/biorseo/INSTALL.md

 * Check if the executable file exists: `./bin/biorseo --version`.

 ### RUN BIORSEO
-Now you can run biorseo.py, but, as you are not into the Docker environment, you MUST provide the options to tell it the jar3d or BayesPairing locations, for example:
+Now you can run biorseo, but, as you are not into the Docker environment, you MUST provide the options to tell it the jar3d or BayesPairing locations, for example:
 ```
-$ ./biorseo.py
+$ ./bin/biorseo
--i ./data/fasta/applications.fa
+-s ./data/fasta/applications.fa
--O ./results/
+-o result.bi
---rna3dmotifs --patternmatch --func B
+--func B
---biorseo-dir /FULL/path/to/the/root/biorseo/dir
---modules-path=./data/modules/DESC
+--descfolder=./data/modules/DESC
 ```